What It Could Mean If You’re Always Waking Up at Night to Pee

 The first option for treatment is behavioural changes like drinking less caffeine and alcohol before bed, elevating your feet, and making sure you’re taking diuretics at the appropriate time.
 Behavioural therapy, including pelvic floor muscle exercises, is also an option.

-Simple sleep “hygiene” measures can also help.
+Simple sleep hygiene measures can also help.
 This includes keeping a regular sleep schedule and keeping your bedroom dark at a comfortable temperature.
-(Find out more things you can do all day long for a better night’s sleep.)

 When to see a doctor about nocturia